dninemfive/d9framework/README.md

 Madara Uchiha: code review

-everyone else on the Rimworld Discord/#mod-development
+everyone else on the [RimWorld discord](https://discord.gg/rimworld)#mod-development

 leafzxg: Translations for Chinese (Simplified and Traditional), from AJO